For most companies, a localized website is a must if they want to find new customers and retain existing ones.

-Sometimes translation is more than just a best practice.
+Sometimes translation is more than just best practice.
 In some markets and industries, it's a legal requirement.
+Certain countries and regions have laws and regulations requiring language access for those who need it.
 Failing to meet these regulations won't just result in lost business, but in penalties and fines, too.

 7. The data suggests it.